makdataproj/sock_finder_robot/README.md

 This project demonstrates an applied robotics system that combines:

-- **Computer vision**
+- **computer vision**
 - **robot arm control**
 - **sensor feedback**
 - **mobile navigation**
 - **behavior coordination**

-Rather than solving only one robotics subproblem, the work focuses on building a robot that can perform a meaningful real-world task from start to finish: **find a sock, pick it up, and bring it to a person**.
+Rather than solving only one subproblem, the work focuses on building a robot that can perform a meaningful real-world task from start to finish: **find a sock, pick it up, and bring it to a person**.

 ---